 The M&M Program was established in 1995 as a platform for faculty and students interested in working together in either research or creative projects.
-The student member of a M&M Team conducts independent research of engages in a creative project which may either be independent of or related to the faculty member’s research or project agenda, which the faculty member serves as a mentor-collaborator.
+The student member of a M&M Team conducts independent research and engages in a creative project which may either be independent of or related to the faculty member's research or project agenda, which the faculty member serves as a mentor-collaborator.

 What's an M&M Project?